 Meet O2's Korea Program Director

-As O2’s Korea Program Director, Jie-hyun is responsible for the development and implementation of O2’s Korea program.
-Her experience is broad—from Marine Protected Area (MPA) development in Antarctic Oceans, to anti-IUU fishing initiative implementation —she has been a leading sustainable fisheries campaigner with many groups including Antarctic Southern Ocean Coalition, Greenpeace East Asia, WWF Korea, and other local NGOs.
-She is viewed as a key catalyst for several important sustainable fisheries achievements in Korea including developing Korea's support for an MPA network in the Southern Ocean, unveiling and reporting on Korea's distant water fleet's IUU fishing activities, and most recently, creating Korea’s IUU fishing regulations and generating Korean industry commitments to work towards sustainable tuna.
+Jie-hyun is responsible for the development and implementation of O2’s Korea program.
+Her experience is broad—from Marine Protected Area development in Antarctic Oceans, to anti-IUU fishing initiative implementation—she has been a leading sustainable fisheries campaigner with many groups including Antarctic Southern Ocean Coalition, Greenpeace East Asia, WWF Korea, among others.
+She is viewed as a catalyst for several important Korean sustainable fisheries achievements, including developing Korea's support for an MPA network in the Southern Ocean, unveiling and reporting on Korea's distant water fleet's IUU fishing activities, and most recently, creating Korea’s IUU fishing regulations and generating Korean industry commitments to work towards sustainable tuna.
 Through these experiences, she brings a wealth of connections to Korea’s high-level government officials, politicians, academics, media, business and civil society.
-Having felt the power of ‘real change’, Jie-hyun is excited to scale her impact through her work with O2 for our seafood and oceans.